LuisPinedaJR/portfolio-kami/_portfolio/blocjams.md

 ## Explanation

 Bloc Jams is the front-end design of a music player.
-It was my first attempt at creating something putting together Javascript, HTML, and CSS.
+It was my first attempt at creating something using  Javascript, Jquery, AngularJS.
 It includes a full functioning volume, track position controls and track selections.
 It also includes click and mouse-over/ hover functions.
+This is project stated out as JavaScrip but has been refactored to Jquery then again refactored to AngularJS.

 ## Problem